Who Is An Entrepreneur?

 The major types of entrepreneurs include; social entrepreneurs, serial entrepreneurs, and lifestyle entrepreneurs.

 This is an individual who pursues innovative solutions to social problems.
-A social entrepreneur adopts a style of which he/she can use to create and sustain social values.
+A social entrepreneur adopts a style which he/she can use to create and sustain social values.
 Most social entrepreneurs engage in non-profit activities and are overwhelmed by social responsibilities and conscience.
 They are primarily motivated to improve socio-economic well-being, educational, health, fundamental, environmental, and health conditions of others.
-Examples of great social entrepreneurs that ever lived include; Bill Drayton, Vinoba Bhave, David Brower, Maria Montessori, Florence Nightingale, and some present-day social entrepreneurs are Ibrahim Abouleish, Bill Clinton, and Dr. Abraham M. George.
+Examples of great social entrepreneurs that ever lived include; Bill Drayton, Vinoba Bhave, David Brower, Maria Montessori, Florence Nightingale, and some present-day social entrepreneurs are Ibrahim Abouleish, Bill Gates, and Dr. Abraham M. George.

-According to Forbes, here is a list of great Entrepreneurs of our time;
+Here is a list of great Entrepreneurs of our time;

 - Bill Gates – Microsoft